kyma-incubator/terraform-modules/google_gke_infra/README.md

 ### Use the cluster as a Terraform provider

-In the same Terraform file, you can use the cluster created by modules by adding the following resources to your `main.tf` file:
+In the same Terraform file, you can use the cluster created by this module by adding the following resources to your `main.tf` file:

 ```hcl
 # Pull Access Token from gcloud client config